varnish/varnish-wiki/source/magento/magento2_varnish_basics.rst

 You also need to be clear about what you want varnish to do for your website.
 To read more analyzing and understadning your website, as yourself the following questions:

-- What makes the pages on your magento website different from each toher?
+- What makes the pages on your magento website different from each other?
 - Do differences apply to entire pages or just part of them?
 - How shall i inform varnish of the differences?